 You can always pick up a good humidity monitor to keep track of everything if you’re more concerned.
-Make sure to also move your Pilea away from any air conditioning units as these create very dry air.
+Make sure to also move your Pilea away from any air conditioning units as these create very dry air, causing wrinkled leaves.
 If you’re interested in making sure you get the humidity just right, check out our full guide to humidity.

 Light & Heat Stress